Katherine Stewart MacPhail: Serbia, 1917

 In the early spring of 1917, MacPhail was on the Thessaloniki front.
 In Thessaloniki, MacPhail located her younger sister, Isabel, who arrived there earlier with the Scottish Women's Hospital.
 Dr Sondermayer offered MacPhail and Isabel an opportunity to work in a newly formed large hospital, which France provided to the Serbian army, named the Serbian Hospital of Crown Prince Alexander.

 A few days later, they received an invitation from the head of the Serbian Relielf Fund in Thessaloniki to come to their hospital in Sorović (today the Greek town of Amyntaio, near the Greek-Macedonian border) to help care for the injured civilian population during the bombing of Bitola and the surrounding area.
 MacPhail and Isabel as well as two other nurses and a cook were sent to the village of Brod, on the south-eastern side of the Bitola area.
 Isabel soon left Brod and returned to Thessaloniki to work in the Serbian hospital of Crown Prince Alexander, while MacPhail remained behind.
 At the end of the year, she traveled to Thessaloniki, returning to Brod with a serious illness.
 She was sure that it was a disease that was caused by long-term poor nutrition, and later it was identified as pellagra, then a little-known disease caused by a diet insufficient in vitamins.

 At the end of 1917, the hospital of the Serbian Support Fund was moved from Sorović to Germijan near Brod, where MacPhail's outpatient clinic.
 At the same time, she approached her deadline to report to her post at the Serbian Hospital of Crown Prince Alexander in Thessaloniki.
-MacPhail was firmly convinced that her medical help was far more needed in the villages, so she managed to persuade Dr Sondermayer to let her remain in Bitola.
+MacPhail was convinced that her medical help was far more needed in the villages, so she managed to persuade Dr Sondermayer to let her remain in Bitola.
 At that time, MacPhail was visited by her friend, Dr Edward W. Ryan, whom she showed the poor living conditions in the nearby villages.
 Seeing this, Ryan immediately began collecting aid through the American Red Cross, and managed to obtain a mobile outpatient unit, which was supplied with drugs and food supplies so that MacPhail could expand her work to improving the nutrition of vulnerable children.

 During the winter of 1917–18, MacPhail was invited to a celebration where she first saw and met Crown Prince Alexander.
 In the Macedonian mountains, conditions were harsh and cold, but MacPhail with her mobile outpatient unit visited the surrounding villages regularly and did her job.
-In the meantime, her family and friends in Scotland collected warm clothes and footwear which MacPhail shared with impoverished women and children.
+In the meantime, her family and friends in Scotland collected warm clothes and footwear which she shared with impoverished women and children.